davidmegginson/diterator/README.md

-recipient_countries | A list of recipient countries. | list of CodedItem recipient_regions | A list of recipient regions. | list of CodedItem locations | A list of specific project locations. | list of Location locations_by_class | Specific project locations, grouped by class code. | dict with lists of Location sectors | A list of project sectors (all vocabularies). | list of CodedItem sectors_by_vocabulary | Sectors grouped by vocabulary code. | dict with lists of CodedItem tags | Activity tags (all vocabularies). | list of CodedItem tags_by_vocabulary | Activity tags grouped by vocabulary code. | dict with lists of CodedItem humanitarian_scopes | Humanitarian scopes (all types and vocabularies). | list of CodedItem humanitarian_scopes_by_type | Humanitarian scopes grouped by type code. | dict with lists of CodedItem humanitarian_scopes_by_vocabulary | Humanitarian scopes grouped by vocabulary code. | dict with lists of CodedItem policy_marker | _Not yet implemented_ | collaboration_type | _Not yet implemented_ | default_flow_type | _Not yet implemented_ |
+recipient_countries | A list of recipient countries. | list of CodedItem recipient_regions | A list of recipient regions. | list of CodedItem locations | A list of specific project locations. | list of Location locations_by_class | Specific project locations, grouped by [class code](https://iatistandard.org/en/iati-standard/203/codelists/geographiclocationclass/). | dict with lists of Location sectors | A list of project sectors (all vocabularies). | list of CodedItem sectors_by_vocabulary | Sectors grouped by [sector vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/sectorvocabulary/). | dict with lists of CodedItem tags | Activity tags (all vocabularies). | list of CodedItem tags_by_vocabulary | Activity tags grouped by [tag vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/tagvocabulary/). | dict with lists of CodedItem humanitarian_scopes | Humanitarian scopes (all types and vocabularies). | list of CodedItem humanitarian_scopes_by_type | Humanitarian scopes grouped by [type code](https://iatistandard.org/en/iati-standard/203/codelists/humanitarianscopetype/). | dict with lists of CodedItem humanitarian_scopes_by_vocabulary | Humanitarian scopes grouped by [vocabulary code](https://iatistandard.org/en/iati-standard/203/codelists/humanitarianscopevocabulary/). | dict with lists of CodedItem policy_marker | _Not yet implemented_ | collaboration_type | _Not yet implemented_ | default_flow_type | _Not yet implemented_ |